SyncLight: Single-Edit Multi-View Relighting: Experiments

-As shown in \cref{tab:quantitative} (``Reference'' and ``Other view''), our method outperforms previous approaches by a large margin.
+As shown in \cref{tab:quantitative} (``Reference (Ref.) view'' and ``Second (Sec.) view''), our method outperforms previous approaches by a large margin both on the reference and second views.
 Several key observations emerge from these results.
-First, SyncLight improves upon its single-view variant (SyncLight-1V) on the control view, indicating that incorporating a second view enhances performance even for single-view relighting.
+First, SyncLight improves upon Lightlab* on the reference view, indicating that incorporating a second view enhances performance even for single-view relighting.
 Second, the results for both views in SyncLight are extremely close, clearly indicating the method's ability to consistently match the illumination conditions imposed for the first view with those in the second view.
 Finally, the average inference time across all images in our dataset demonstrates that our method achieves the most efficient relighting for both views.

+SyncLight enables parametric control over light intensity and chromaticity, and generalizes to diverse scenes and light sources. \Cref{fig:lightlab-style} illustrates four scenarios. \textbf{Color Control} (top-left): SyncLight varies the chromaticity of a table lamp across three target hues at fixed intensity, with color bleed on the wall, plant, and floor propagating consistently to View 2. \textbf{Intensity Control} (top-right): smooth brightness modulation of a desk lamp from $0.0$ to $1.0$, with shadows cast by the flowers and vase sharpening coherently across both views. \textbf{Camera Angles} (bottom-left): given views rotated by approximately $90^\circ$ and $180^\circ$ around the scene, SyncLight produces coherent outputs in which the shadow direction rotates with the camera, suggesting that the model reasons about shadow geometry rather than copying lighting cues from nearby viewpoints. \textbf{Light Types} (bottom-right): generalization to diverse, unseen light sources while preserving the rest of the scene.